heytimbe/vial-qmk/keyboards/mechwild/puckbuddy/readme.md

 Forked from MechWild.

 Goal here was to implement Alt Tab encoder scrolling (with the window preview) on the Puckbuddy.
 I would not reccomend the keymap: alttabpad at this time.
-Using this keymap Vial, the scrolling is really jumpy.
+Using this keymap in Vial, the scrolling is really jumpy.
 It was slowed down with TAP_CODE_DELAY in config.h, but the results are slow and not great.

 Instead, another keymap, novialencoders, was created.
-The encoder customizations are disabled within Vial.
+Vial encoder customizations are disabled with this keymap.
 Instead they are written directly into the keymap.

 ![PuckBuddy](https://i.imgur.com/iSVAHJzh.png)